ALU-Schumacher/AUDITOR/media/website/content/_index.md

 docker run -it --rm --network host -u "$(id -u):$(id -g)" -v ./config_folder:/app/ aluschumacher/auditor-apel-plugin:edge auditor-apel-publish -c auditor_apel_plugin.cfg
 ```

 In this example, the local directory `config_folder` contains the config file `auditor_apel_plugin.cfg`, the client certificate `hostcert.pem`, and the client key `hostkey.pem`.
-The database `time.db` will also be written in `config_folder`.
+The JSON file `time.json` will also be written in `config_folder`.
 The corresponding entries in the config file would be:

 ```
-time_db_path = time.db
+time_json_path = time.json
 client_cert = hostcert.pem
 client_key = hostkey.pem
 ```